Core Goal 5: Promote Professional Development

-OSM/VISTAs and their communities should both benefit from a year of service.
-OSM/VISTAs attend trainings, present at professional conferences and take on challenging projects.
-This can transform ACCT OSM/VISTAs into professionals and long-term assets for their sponsors.
+OSMRE/VISTAs and their communities can both benefit from a year of service.
+OSMRE/VISTAs attend trainings, present at professional conferences, and take on challenging projects.
+This can transform ACCT OSMRE/VISTAs into professionals and long-term assets for their sponsors.

-OSM/VISTAs Megan Baskerville, Mike Bloom, Von Holguin, and Megan Sheesley (all serving in PA) and their OSM/VISTA Leader, Katie Coulter, (WV) attended and presented at the Appalachian Studies Association Conference in Indian, PA on March 23.
+OSMRE/VISTAs Megan Baskerville, Mike Bloom, Von Holguin, and Megan Sheesley (all serving in PA) and their OSMRE/VISTA Leader, Katie Coulter (WV), attended and presented at the Appalachian Studies Association Conference in Indian, Pennsylvania.

-Each OSM/VISTA presented on their individual projects, highlighting the successes and how they have overcome challenges of working in rural Appalachia.
+Each OSMRE/VISTA presented on their individual projects, highlighting the successes and how they have overcome challenges of working in rural Appalachia.

-Megan Baskerville highlighted the successful volunteer programs she works with, what she does toward environmental education, and the opportunities that AMD pigment has provided her groups to work with artists (and therefore outreach efforts).
+Megan Baskerville highlighted the successful volunteer programs with which she works, what she does toward environmental education, and the opportunities that AMD pigment has provided her groups to work with artists.
 Von Holguin presented the innovative ways Clearfield County Conservation District seeks to reach out to the community through a canoeing sojourn on the Susquehanna River and a virtual online map of points of interest in the watershed.
-Mike Bloom discussed his success in organizing trail building and the recovery from the hurricane and flooding events of fall 2011.
-Megan Sheesley presented on the serious vacancy issues in Brownsville, PA and highlighted the Rose Mansion project, which the Brownsville Revitalization Corporation seeks to restore and turn into a B&B. Each of the presenters enjoyed the experience of presenting to interested attendees.
+Mike Bloom discussed his success in organizing trail building and the recovery from the hurricane and flooding events.
+Megan Sheesley presented on the serious vacancy issues in Brownsville, PA and highlighted the Rose Mansion project, which the Brownsville Revitalization Corporation seeks to restore and turn into a Bed and Breakfast.
+Each of the presenters enjoyed the experience of presenting to interested attendees.

-Miranda Shoemaker reflects on her time as an OSM/VISTA
+Miranda Shoemaker reflects on her time as an OSMRE/VISTA